Mabon, and a bit about 'the Wheel of the Year'

 Energy returns to the core or roots so make a commitment to an inward-looking project (study, meditation).

 And as with all the festivals of the Wheel of the Year, make an effort to actively notice the natural world around you; its colours, textures, smells, sounds, shapes.
 What are the birds, animals and insects doing?
-How does these things make you feel?
+How do these things make you feel?
 Light a red, orange or yellow candle, bake an apple pie and share it with friends.

 At Mabon I like to reflect on what I’ve learned and experienced during the preceding summer months (harvesting my abundance, as it were).
 I invest this personal harvest in preparations for the next season of growth.
 I promise myself to dial down the 'busyness', wrap-up projects and clear out what I don't need any more.
 I'm about to hibernate: I'd rather my cave was roomy and comfortable wouldn't you?